Fiber Optic Guided Missiles

 When Cold war procurement was cut, none of the US Army's tank, infantry, air defense, or artillery communities adopted the EFOGM; each favored improving their traditional systems.
 Despite its revolutionary capability, plans to field the EFOGM were dropped in 1999 after successful tests by the 82d Airborne Division.
 After the Cold War ended, the US Army never fielded the EFOGMs.
 Mark Gallmeier noted that Army Generals recognized this simple weapon can devastate their expensive and sophisticated attack helicopters and tanks, so maybe that is why it was killed.
 If the US Army fielded the EFOGM, other nations will build versions that can stop the US Army war machine.

 However, the Europeans have already developed the Polyphem fiber optic missile, with an incredible range of 60km by using a turbojet engine.
 Meanwhile, the Brazilians now have FOGMs in production and for sale.
 Their Avibras FOG-MPM (pictured) is a missile for multiple employment purposes, particularly against combat vehicles and fortifications.
 It has a modern guidance system based on data transmission by fiber-optic cable, offering operational efficiency even under severe battlefield conditions.
+Even South Korea has developed and fielded a video-guided fiber optic missile.
 While the United States devotes billions of dollars to make incremental improvements in traditional systems, other nations have jumped ahead.